 this would not cause a buffer bounds violation, however, because the destination buffer is smaller than the source buffer, the destination buffer will now hold “abcd”.
 Note that the final member of buffer_dest is explicitly assigned the terminator value. strncpy does not automatically terminate strings if longer than the indicated number of characters, so this manual assignment to the last character of the destination buffer should always be made.

-A further alternative is to use the equivalent function from normative annex K of ISO/IEC 9899:2011 [4] ‘Bounds-checking interfaces’:
+A further alternative is to use the equivalent function from normative annex K of ISO/IEC 9899:2011 [5] Bounds-checking interfaces:

 char buffer_src[]={“abcdefg”];